 Please note: All times are in EDT

-Participants should expect to devote at least 20 hours to this program.
+Participants are required to devote at least 20 hours to this program.

 Microteaching is a mandatory component of this program.
-Participants are expected to attend two synchronous microteaching sessions of their choice and sign up for one of the following four groups:
+Participants are expected to attend two synchronous microteaching sessions:

 Research on the impact of TCC